Planxnx/ethereum-wallet-generator/README.md

 - Generate word seed phrase with BIP-39 mnemonic (support 12, 24 Word Seed Phrase) (Default is 128 bits for 12 words).
 - Embedded Database Supported! (with SQLite3).
 It's easiest to generate, manage, search a billion wallets without any pain.
 - Tiny Sizes and Superior Speed with Golang 🚀 (required go 1.19 or higher)
 - No Go?
 No Problem!
-[Docker images](https://hub.docker.com/r/planxthanee/ethereum-wallet-generator) are provided for you 🐳
+[Docker images 🐳](https://hub.docker.com/r/planxthanee/ethereum-wallet-generator) or [exec files](https://github.com/Planxnx/ethereum-wallet-generator/releases/latest) are provided for you
 - You can benchmark generating speed by setting the `isDryrun` flag 📈
 - Default (HD Wallet)Hierarchical Deterministic Path - m/44'/60'/0'/0 .
 - We recommend every user of this application audit and verify every source code in this repository and every imported dependecies for its validity and clearness. 👮🏻‍♂️